Good-Twin/Getting_And_Cleaning_Data_PA/README.md

 ### Descriptive column

-New and clean columname are provided in the (manually provided) file "names.txt":
+New and clean columnnames are provided by the folloeing rules:
+- rename variables starting with "t" to "time"
+- rename variables starting with "f" to "freq"
+- replacing "-" by "_"
+- deleting "(" and ")"

 ### Read data

 Data are read in test and train data set.
-Ausiliary files are also read (Activities, Subjects, descriptive column names)
+The corrseponding files for activities and subjects are also read.

 ### Merge test and training.
 Add descriptive activity names and subjects.

 Test and training data are merged as prescribed.
 Activities and Subjects are added.

 ### Choosing the column with mean and standard dev

 Extracts only the measurements on the mean and standard deviation for each measurement.
 Having already descriptively named the columns it is possible to extract the column with a couple of simple grep()

 ### Creating tidy data set